October 2024

 October 15, 2024 |

-Oprah Keyes, MSW, LCSW-C, director of strategic partnerships at the Center for Restorative Change within the UMSSW, spoke during the Oct.
+Oprah Keyes, MSW, LCSW-C, director of strategic partnerships at the Center for Restorative Change within UMSSW, spoke during the Oct.
 3 edition of the virtual panel series, “Blending and Braiding: How to Make it Easier to Use Different Funding Streams to Meet the Needs of the Whole Child.”
-Keyes said it was an honored to be asked by The White House and the Department of Education to serve as an inspiration for other Promise Neighborhoods programs.
+Keyes said it was an honor to be asked by the White House and the Department of Education to serve as an inspiration for other Promise Neighborhoods programs.

 “I think it was a great opportunity to shine a light on what the Center for Restorative Change and the University of Maryland School of Social Work have been doing around funding,” Keyes said in an interview after the event.
 “It's something that we've spent many hours worried about and stressed out about.
 How do we keep our commitment to members of the communities that we're working in?
 And how do we make this happen in a way that's impactful?
 I think it causes us to be very creative and very diligent.”

-Blending and braiding are terms used in how federal money is used with other funding.
+Blending and braiding are terms used to describe how federal money is used with other funding.

 The discussion offered Keyes a platform to showcase how Promise Heights tackled some of the toughest challenges facing the Upton/Druid Heights neighborhood.
 Promise Heights was launched in 2012 with a federal Promise Neighborhoods grant, aimed at addressing childhood trauma, academic struggles, and community health through a partnership with select schools in those neighborhoods.
 As a grant extension sunsets in 2025, Keyes and other leaders at UMSSW are reflecting on how the initiative has evolved over more than a decade.